kendrickxy/weather-app-device/README.md

 * **Access Point (AP) Configuration Mode:**
     * If WiFi credentials are not set or connection fails, the device starts an AP.
     * Users can connect to this AP (SSID: `TempSensorConfig`) and configure WiFi SSID and password via a simple web portal.
-* **Data Logging:** Sends sensor data (temperature, humidity) and battery metrics (SoC, voltage, current) along with a timestamp and device ID to a specified Firebase Realtime Database.
+* **Data Logging:** Sends sensor data (temperature, humidity) and battery metric (SoC) along with a timestamp and device ID to a specified Firebase Realtime Database.
 * **Low Power Operation:**
     * Utilizes ESP32-S2 deep sleep functionality to minimize power consumption between readings.
     * Currently configured for a 5-minute sleep interval (adjustable).